Oshan96/monkey-dl/README.md

 [See supported websites](#Supported-Websites)

+## Important Notes:
+- Monkey-DL will use your browser cookies for some URLs (for the given anime website domain) if it fails to bypass cloudflare automatically.
+So make sure that you visit the given URL manually from either Google Chrome or Firefox browser and let cloudflare challenge to be solved via browser.
+Then Monkey-DL will use those cookies once to bypass cloudflare (Note that this is only for several websites which are using cloudflare, and also no other cookies will be read by Monkey-DL other than of that particular domain)

+- Some of the antivirus software mark Monkey-DL as malware since it is using some Crypto libraries to decrypt data from websites to collect direct download links (currently I'm trying to fix these as well since at first it was caused by subprocess calls which were to run FFMPEG from cmd, which are removed now).
+This is a false positive and need not to be worried.
+Also, if in doubt, it is advised to clone the repository and run from the source, so that you can check the source code yourself.

+- The only place where the Monkey-DL releases are available is through the [releases](https://github.com/Oshan96/monkey-dl/releases) section of the repository and it is advised to avoid downloading from other places than that.

 ## Donations
 If this project is helpful to you and love my work and feel like showing love/appreciation, would you like to buy me a coffee?<br>
 <a href="https://buymeacoff.ee/Oshan96" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>